codermery/codermery/README.md

 👩‍💻 About Me:

 - 🔭 I’m currently working on Computer Vision and Embedded Systems Software.
-- 💬 Ask me about Embedded System and Computter Vision.
+- 💬 Ask me about Computer Science, Embedded System and Computter Vision.
 - 📫 How to reach me:  https://www.linkedin.com/in/meryemkoc/ or meryemkoch571@gmail.com

 ---